jeremenichelli/personal-site/posts/2016-03-23-npm-install-debate.md

 _What could Azer have done better?_ Knowing that thousands of projects might be affected, inform developers that a package won't be available through **npm** in a week or a month.

 Some people had a horrible time trying to find out why their projects were breaking.
-When the reason was revealed some of them understood his reasons, but <a href="https://github.com/azer/left-pad/issues/4#issuecomment-200066563" target="_blank">didn't agree with him</a> and probably both are right.
+When the reason was revealed some of them understood his reasons, but [didn't agree with him](//github.com/azer/left-pad/issues/4#issuecomment-200066563) and probably both are right.

 _What could we have done better?_ We are relying **a lot** in **npm modules**, or at least we need a back up plan.
 I'm sure that having this discussion will take us somewhere better.

-Rich Harris published <a href="https://medium.com/@Rich_Harris/how-to-not-break-the-internet-with-this-one-weird-trick-e3e2d57fee28#.51bhkzdaj" target="_blank">his solution for this</a>.
+Rich Harris published [his solution](//medium.com/@Rich_Harris/how-to-not-break-the-internet-with-this-one-weird-trick-e3e2d57fee28#.51bhkzdaj) for this.

 _What could npm have done better?_ Probably ask lawyers for more time to explain the situation to the community, be more open about what was happening.
 I don't quite agree with what they did, but maybe this whole lawyer thing got them scared, I don't know.